grpc/proposal/L125-python-absl-logging-support.md

 [globals.cc : 104] RAW: absl::log_internal::SetTimeZone() has already been called
 ```

-The above changes may hence cause problems to a small percentage of users who
+The above changes may hence cause problems to a small percentage of users with a
-may be calling `absl::InitializeLog()` themselves or may be dependent on other
+custom build that's linking directly against gRPC Cython code, and then call
-libraries which already invokes `absl::InitializeLog()`.
+`absl::InitializeLog()` (directly or transitively).

 To solve this problem, users will be provided with the option of setting an
-environment variable `DISABLE_ABSL_INIT_LOG` to opt-out of this automatic abseil
+environment variable `GRPC_PYTHON_DISABLE_ABSL_INIT_LOG` to opt-out of this
-log initialization.
+automatic abseil log initialization.

 ## Rationale